Options to deactivate your website subscription.

 Option 2 - Disable auto-renew

 Your Squarespace website subscription automatically renews annually or monthly for your convenience.
 By disabling auto-renew, you can set your subscription to expire at the end of your current billing cycle.
+Before disabling auto-renew, you may want to review the things to consider section above.

 To disable auto-renew: